My Way: A Musical Tribute!

 Created by David Grapes & Todd Olson – Arrangements by Vince di Mura

-Since its premiere at the Tenness Repertory Theatre in 2000, My Way: A Tribute to the Music of Frank Sinatra continues to be one of the most popular musical reviews in musical theatre history with over 500 productions and multiple national tours, playing to sold out houses in all 50 states.
+Since its premiere at the Tennessee Repertory Theatre in 2000, My Way continues to be one of the most popular musical reviews in musical theatre history with over 500 productions and multiple national tours, playing to sold out houses in all 50 states.
 Audiences and critics alike have hailed its powerful music superb arrangements, classy style, and easy-going comedy.
-Containing 55 incredible songs from the Great American Songbook, My Way celebrates the mystique of Frank Sinatra and the unforgettable music that made him famous.
+Containing 55 incredible songs from the Great American Songbook, My Way celebrates the mystique and the music of one of music’s most iconic singers.

 My Way – Musical Numbers

 All of Me by Gerald Marks and Seymour B. Simons

 I’ve Got the World on a String by Harold Arlen and Ted Koehler

 High Hopes by Sammy Cahn and Seymour B. Simons

 My Funny Valentine by Richard Rodgers and Lorenz Hart

 Where or When by Richard Rodgers and Lorenz Hart